-The aim is that any network device that meets this cPP will “behave well” on the network and can be trusted to do no harm.
-To accomplish this, the network device is expected to employ standards-based tunnelling protocols to include IPsec, TLS/DTLS, or SSH to protect the communication paths to external entities, and in the case of a distributed TOE, to protect the communications between TOE components.
+The aim is that any Network Device that meets this cPP will “behave well” on the network and can be trusted to do no harm.
+To accomplish this, the Network Device is expected to employ standards-based tunnelling protocols to include IPsec, TLS/DTLS, or SSH to protect the communication paths to external entities, and in the case of a distributed TOE, to protect the communications between the TOE components.
 For most of the allowed secure channel protocol selections it is also required that X.509 certificates be used for authentication purposes; use of certificates is supported as an option for code signing/digital signatures.

-Additional security functionality that a network device may employ is outside the scope of this cPP, and such functionality will be specified in other device-type specific cPPs.
-Also considered out of scope are virus and emailing scanning, intrusion detection/prevention capabilities, Network Address Translation (NAT) as a security function, and virtualized network functions, except in the case outlined above.
-It is expected that this cPP will be updated to expand the desired security functionality to increase resiliency, allow for varying implementations (such as software-only network devices), and keep current with technology enhancements.
+Additional security functionality that a Network Device may employ is outside the scope of this cPP, and such functionality will be specified in other device-type specific cPPs.
+Also, considered out of scope are virus and emailing scanning, intrusion detection/prevention capabilities and Network Address Translation (NAT) as a security function.
+It is expected that this cPP will be updated to expand the desired security functionality to increase resiliency, allow for varying implementations (such as software-only Network Devices), and keep current with technology enhancements.
 At this time, however, Exact Conformance with the cPP is required, and no additional functionality will be evaluated.

 TOE Use Cases

-The essence of the requirements for network device TOEs is that the devices can be remotely managed in a secure manner and that any software updates applied are from a trusted source.
+The essence of the requirements for Network Device TOEs is that the devices can be remotely managed in a secure manner and that any software updates applied are from a trusted source.

-Examples of network devices that are covered by requirements in this cPP include routers, firewalls, VPN gateways, IDSs, and switches.
-Where such devices include significant additional functionality with its own distinct security requirements, then a separate cPP may be created to be used for those devices, with that cPP containing a superset of the network device cPP requirements.
-For example, a separate cPP of this sort has been created for Stateful Traffic Filter Firewalls.
+Examples of Network Devices that are covered by requirements in this cPP include physical and virtualised routers, firewalls, VPN gateways, IDSs, and switches.
+Where such devices include significant additional functionality with its own distinct security requirements, then a separate cPP may be created to be used for those devices, with that cPP containing a superset of the Network Device cPP requirements.

-Examples of devices that connect to a network but are not included to be evaluated against this cPP include mobile devices, end-user workstations, and virtualized network device functionality.
+Examples of devices that connect to a network but are not included to be evaluated against this cPP include mobile devices and end-user workstations.